Nitric oxide supplements: how they work and benefits

 5 benefits of nitric oxide supplements

 Because of the impact nitric oxide has on the vascular system, the benefits of this powerful molecule can be seen all over the body.
 The easiest way to get nitric oxide is through natural foods, such as leafy green vegetables, celery, radishes, and beetroot—plus, doing so can help you avoid potential side effects associated with nitric oxide supplements.
-That said, there is compelling research around the health benefits of nitric oxide supplements.
+That said, there is compelling research on the health benefits of nitric oxide supplements.

 May improve erectile dysfunction